 Each Kerberos entry is associated with a srvtab or keytab based on a password hash maintained by the user.
 Kerberos software, installed on end-user computers, allows users to authenticate to network services using their SUNet ID and password.

 c.
 Changing a Password

-Password changes may be made using standard Kerberos software or via IT Services.
+Password changes may be made using standard Kerberos software or via University IT.
 The Kerberos system checks proposed new passwords and rejects those that are likely to be easily guessable.

 d.
 Reissuing Passwords

-When a SUNet ID holder forgets the password associated with a Kerberos entry, or if it is compromised and no longer private, he or she should immediately try to reset it themselves at https://accounts.stanford.edu/ or contact the Stanford IT Help Desk at (650) 725-HELP [725-4357] for assistance in having a new password issued.
+When a SUNet ID holder forgets the password associated with a Kerberos entry, or if it is compromised and no longer private, he or she should immediately try to reset it themselves at https://accounts.stanford.edu/ or contact the Stanford IT Service Desk at (650) 725-4357 for assistance in having a new password issued.

 This section contains recommendations and requirements for systems and services that use local identification and authentication methods rather than the centrally-supported methods.

 Systems should use personal SUNet IDs to identify their users.
 This will be less confusing for users, and will ease future transition to centrally-supported authentication.